 I have a confession to make.
-After being in quarantine for more than 50 days, my children’s screen time has skyrocketed.
+After being in quarantine for more than 50 days, my kids screen time has skyrocketed.
 Un montón.
 As a mother, I have learned a thing or two about how to protect kids in the digital space.

 What I am worried about is how this also means exposing my children to an environment where their rights and health are at risk.

 RELATED POST: 4 THINGS LATINA MOMS CAN DO TO PROTECT THEIR HEALTH

 The last few weeks have been tough.
 Not only have we had to deal with the changes in routines and learning to live our lives within a pandemic, but we also sold our home of ten years and moved to a new state.

 Because of all the sudden changes to my children’s lives, I have relaxed some rules and tried to be more patient.
 So when the other day my twelve year-old out of the blue asked me to buy her make-up, I didn’t think twice.

 As I watched this little girl of mine exploring colors and brushes, I couldn’t help to wonder how the heck in five weeks she suddenly got interested in wearing make-up.
 Not that make-up is a bad thing but it’s just a bit atypical for someone who didn’t want to put lipgloss on for her dancing recital three months ago.
 Was it a quarantine miracle?

 After I learned more about digital market targeting to Latino children on this article on the UnidosUS website, I started paying more attention to the ads on the “free versions” of apps that my kids have access to and the websites that they visit during the week.
 And this is what I found.